Numbers 15 – Various Laws and Provisions

 1. (1-5) The sacrifice of a lamb to be accompanied with grain and wine.

 a.
-Speak to the children of Israel, and say to them: Israel was at one of its lowest points in history.
-It had just rebelliously rejected God’s offer to bring the nation into the Promised Land.
-God had consigned them to wander in the wilderness for 38 years, until the unbelieving generation had perished in the wilderness and a new generation of faith would take the Promised Land.
-Yet, immediately after this stinging rebellion and the chastisement from the LORD, Israel received precious tokens of God’s mercy, care, and help to Israel.
+Speak to the children of Israel, and say to them: Israel was at one of the lowest points in its history.
+They had just rebelliously rejected God’s promise to bring the nation into Canaan.
+God sentenced them to wander in the wilderness for 38 years until the unbelieving generation had perished in the wilderness and a new generation of faith could take the Promised Land.
+Yet, immediately after this stinging rebellion and the chastisement from the LORD, Israel received valuable examples of God’s mercy, care, and help to Israel.

-c.
+b.
 When you have come into the land: God cared for Israel.
 These were commands that could only be fulfilled in the Promised Land.
-Inherent in these commands was the promise that God would lead them there and would not leave them in the wilderness forever.
+These laws had the built-in promise that God would lead them there and would not leave them in the wilderness forever.

 2. (6-7) The sacrifice of a ram to be accompanied with grain and wine.